macder/medusa-fulfillment-shippo/README.md

 ### **Get rates for cart**

 Request rates for all “live-rate” shipping options available to the cart.
 Returns an array of shippo live-rate objects.
-Does NOT modify the cart.
+Does NOT modify the cart or shipping options.
 Useful if you just need flat data for UI

 The cart must have a complete shipping address